oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <{{examples/arf-pid/sd_jwt_payload.json}}

-The following Disclosures are created by the Issuer:
+The digests in the SD-JWT payload reference the following Disclosures:

 {{examples/arf-pid/disclosures.md}}